Context

-You can use my Virtual Pentominoes to play online.
+- Virtual Pentominoes to play online.

-- An instructional unit: Pentomino Labs.
+- Pentomino Labs, an instructional unit:

 - Teacher Notes, including some alternatives and extensions